dhawal-pandya/Hashnode-Blogs-Backup-2/cmjtrzjwh000b02l59nnw46j3.md

 I had stopped learning.
 I had only started surviving.
 The discord I felt years ago in that exam hall, the gap between what I was doing and who I was, had returned.
 I was no longer a Software Engineer; I was a clerk who knew how to type syntax.

-I deliberated about this with many friends and senior colleagues about this, and most of them told me to apply elsewhere, and resign only once I have an offer from somewhere else.
+I deliberated about this with many friends and senior colleagues, and most of them told me to apply elsewhere, and resign only once I have an offer from somewhere else.
 But what was happening was, there was no breathing space.
 Multiple interviews that I had scheduled with other companies had to be postponed, due to some emergency in our system then.
 I had even used my paid leaves for the same, but still I was expected to work on my leave days, because it was “urgent”.
 I even found myself reeling away from my laptop, and stay away from coding, even though that was the one thing I loved about being an engineer.

 I put in my papers without a backup.
 I simply walked out of the fire and into the cool air.
 It was the eighth day of Navratri, a time of victory of good over evil, and I felt a quiet victory of my own.
 I didn't feel dread, I felt like a fish returned to the ocean.